cloudinary-devs/TQ-Extension-Cloudinary-Video/README.md

 ## Issue List
 1. Fredric is now officially an antagonist...need to remove them or repurpose.
+2. protect the api key and secret fields in sign up mission.

 ## Todo List - Joel
 1. Status